PittOnlineAdvisor/OnlineAdvisor_Documents/BeyondTranscripts 2024 Deployment Doc Update/Beytra 2024 Update.md

 - beytra-sso
   - Contains some code of attempting settup SSO on the app, there are also similar code in the dev repo's backend
 - beytra-canvas
-  - Code for Canvas API calls, also contains 2 scripts that will download the grades as CSV files
+  - Code for Canvas API calls, also contains 2 scripts in `beytra-canvas/scripts` that will download the grades as CSV files
+  - See the repositories README for more details

-For running the application, see [CPM Docker Deployment](./CPM%20Docker%20Deployment.md).
+For details regarding using the application, see [CPM User Guide](./CPM%20User%20Guide.md).

 The webapp is currently deployed to Azure, although with some bugs (see next section for details).
 A local dev environment can be done by running the backend alongside the Postgres server on Docker, and running the front end locally.